keyboardmedicNL/Twitchgoinglive/Readme.md

 # - 234567
 #max_errors_allowed: 3 # the amount of times the bot will retry a http request when it runs into an error performing it
 #time_before_retry: 60 # time in seconds between retry attempts for errored out http requests
+#allow_failure: true or false # allows manual deletion of messages without causing an exception unless use_offline_messages is also used, Leaving this off will provide better error handling

 # sky bass functions: a set of slightly obscure entries used in slightly obscure functions for use on the sky bass discord
 #use_skybass: true # enables use of functions specificly written for the sky bass discord